Secondary market annuity: Lack of regulation of sales practices

-Originators of structured settlement derivatives that end up being labeled "secondary market annuities" are currently not subject to any licensing standard.
-With few exceptions, like Maryland (where registration and posting a bond is required), many of the salespeople and their companies that originate the derivative cash flows being sold to investors, are not even registered to do business in the states where prospective customers and repeat customers are solicited.
-A number of the sellers of structured settlement derivatives who hold active insurance licenses however, have mislabeled them "secondary market annuities" anyway and some insinuate state guaranty fund insurance coverage, despite prohibitions on advertising them in state insurance laws.
-For example, New York's Insurance Law Section 7718.
+Originators of structured settlement derivatives that end up being labeled "secondary market annuities" are currently not subject to any uniform federal licensing standard.
+With few exceptions—such as Maryland, which requires registration and bonding—many of the salespeople and companies that originate the derivative cash flows being sold to investors are not licensed or registered in the states where they solicit customers.

+A number of sellers of structured settlement derivatives who do hold active insurance licenses have nevertheless continued to mislabel them as "secondary market annuities."
+Some have even implied coverage by state guaranty funds—despite explicit prohibitions in state insurance laws.
+For example, New York's Insurance Law Section 7718 prohibits such misrepresentations.